 Lapis magazine, won the Alternative Press Award 2000 from Utne Reader.
 The award cited “the blending of the modern western mind with an ancient sense of soul” as the heart of Lapis’ editorial alchemy.
 He received a personal note from the editor of Utne Reader informing him that of all the magazines in Utne’s library, Lapis was his favorite and the one he was most likely to remove for his own private reading.

 He hosted a program on WBAI FM radio in New York City for seven years where has interviewed many of the major figures in the holistic world and numerous scholars in the fields of multicultural mysticism and ecology.
-He is a popular speaker on a wide variety of holistic themes including the Western tradition, the process of cultural transformation, the Wisdom of Rudolf Steiner, and the overall direction of the consciousness movement.
-He is recognized and honored as a guiding force of the annual Gathering of Holistic Centers which draws leaders from many of the major holistic institutions throughout the world to discuss trends, developments, challenges and successes in the worldwide consciousness movement.
+He is a popular speaker on a wide variety of holistic themes including the Western tradition, the process of transformation to a more holistic and ecological world, the Wisdom of the philosopher and reformer Rudolf Steiner, and the overall direction of the consciousness movement.
+He is recognized and honored as a seminal force at the annual Gathering of Holistic Centers, now known as the Holistic Centers Network (HCN) which draws leaders from many of the major holistic institutions throughout the world to discuss trends, developments, challenges and successes in the worldwide holistic movement.

 He was featured in a major article in the Los Angeles Times, which can be found here.

-The multimedia section of this site contains a number of recent video interviews with Ralph about his life and work.
+The multimedia section of this site contains a number of recent video and radio interviews with Ralph about his life and work.

 Further information can be found here.